varlink/varlink.github.io/FAQ.md

 humans and reliably consumable by machines.
 Verlink services are introspectable at runtime.
 Varlink interfaces provide their documentation along with the interface description.

+Everything is readable.
 Varlink uses plain text messages, has no magic numbers, no unnamed values, is easily debuggable with things like [strace](https://en.wikipedia.org/wiki/Strace), [netcat](https://en.wikipedia.org/wiki/Netcat), [jq](https://stedolan.github.io/jq/).

 Varlink uses direct connections, has no central message handling component, it is easily debugged, secured,